Oxke/advent-of-code-charts/README.md

+### My modifications

+I have made some tiny modifications in the html just because I didn't like a couple things about the original one, like buttons being too buttony and removed the icons, since they dot't match the theme of AoC.

 # Advent of Code Charts

 This is an [unofficial](#license-and-affiliation-disclaimer) small hacked-up set of charts for a private leaderboard for [Advent of Code](https://adventofcode.com/).